Shashank-Raj96/Streamify-GPT/README.md

 - Add hardcoded values to the constant file
 - Registered for TMDB Api & registered for the app and get the Api
 - GET data from TMDB now playing movie list API
+- create a movieSlice
+- Update the store with movies data
+- Custom hooks for now playing movies
+- Planning for MainContainer And Secondary Container
+- Fetch data for Trailer Video
+- Update the store with Trailer Video data
+- Embedded the Youtube and make it autoplay and mute
+- Tailwind classes to make Main Container to look awesome
+- Build SecondaryContainer
+- Build Movie List
+- Build Movie Card
+- TMDB Img CDN URL
+- Made the browse page amazing with Tailwind CSS
+- usePopularMovies custom Hooks

 # Featured